 - A. Completed Artistic Clothing e-Record with a description of what was done presented in a sturdy binder/notebook.
 Include in the project story where you got the idea for your project, what you liked best about the project, what you would like to change, and how the item will be used.
 If a pattern was used, please include the pattern instruction sheet. - B. Include the following information on the Artistic Clothing page. - 1.
-A list of all garments made - A description of the steps in order of application (including product name and numbers, etc.) for your exhibit item - C. One to three coordinated items illustrating what was learned (costumes, puppets, accessories, toys, stuffed animals, book bags, sleeping bags, etc.). - D. Project will be evaluated on creativity used in making your exhibit (45 percent), the quality of construction (30 percent) and completed e-Record (25 percent).
+A list of all garments made - A description of the steps in order of application (including product name and numbers, etc.) for your exhibit item - C. One to three coordinated items illustrating what was learned (costumes, puppets, accessories, toys, stuffed animals, book bags, sleeping bags, etc.).
+Note: Small items such as accessories and small doll clothes are to be displayed on a display board. - D. Project will be evaluated on creativity used in making your exhibit (45 percent), the quality of construction (30 percent) and completed e-Record (25 percent).